hbz/strapi-rpb/README.md

     $ docker exec -it strapi-rpb bash

+The plugin is a node application in `src/plugins/lookup`, i.e. you can run `npm` commands there:

+    $ cd src/plugins/lookup
+    $ npm install

-To see changes made to the `lookup` plugin in your admin UI, run:
+To see changes made to the `lookup` plugin in your admin UI, run (in the project root directory):

+    $ cd -
     $ strapi build

-The plugin is a node application in `src/plugins/lookup`, i.e. you can run `npm` commands there.